utterworks/find-docs/docs/guide/user-guide/02-create-app.md

 ![Add a new project](../img/new-project.png)

 Enter a project name..
->The name should be a max of 10 characters - with no spaces, a mix of lowercase letters, numbers and hyphens are allowed - this will be the reference used for the app in the API.
+>The name should be a max of 10 characters - with no spaces, a mix of lowercase letters, numbers and hyphens are allowed - this name will form part of the API url.

 Next, provide a meaningful description, and then select the source for the content to be indexed.
 This can be either a website (to crawl or configure a sitemap), or an AWS S3 bucket.